akruszewski/gibl/manuscript/chapter1.md

 ## Summary

-The point of this chapter was to give a vague idea of how the system we want to design will look like.
+The point of this chapter was to give a vague idea of how the system that we will design looks like.
 Things will become much clearer in the implementation chapter where we will have to be explicit about the definitions of every entity.

 Here's what we learned in this chapter, briefly:

-1. As the most basic building block, we have a transaction record (block)
+1. The core entity of the system is a block
 1. A block contains (among other data) transactions
 1. We have a ledger that is an ordered list of all valid blocks (blockchain)
 1. Every peer involved with the ledger has a wallet